Best iPad for artists 2024

 Choosing the best iPad for artists really boils down to just a few key features.
 Apple's iPad is the world-leading tablet in all walks of life, but thanks to its Apple Pencil and vibrant displays, it's also particularly popular amongst artists, both enthusiast and professional.

-While an M3 OLED iPad Pro might be just around the corner, right now the best iPad for artists is the 2022 iPad Pro.
-It comes with a massive 12.9-inch display powered by mini-LED technology.
+With the M4 OLED iPad Pro finally arriving, the 13-inch variant becomes, by default, the best iPad Pro for artists, replacing the 2022 iPad Pro.
+It comes with a massive 13-inch Ultra Retina XDR display powered by tandem OLED technology.
 This means it's the most expansive screen to work on and has the best display quality by far.
-It also supports Apple Pencil.
+It also supports the new Apple Pencil Pro.
 That's not the only pick however, so if you want something more portable, for travel, or you're on a budget we've got you covered.
 Here's our best iPad for artists in 2024.

 You can always trust iMore.
 Our team of Apple experts have years of experience testing all kinds of tech and gadgets, so you can be sure our recommendations and criticisms are accurate and helpful.
 Find out more about how we test.